CSULB-RMC/teensy-codebase/Documentation/Drivetrain.md

 **Teensy 4.1:**

 The Teensy will output a signal of 100 hz to the Spark Max.
-Maurice tysm for the extension.
+Based on the commands inputted, the Teensy will output a PWM frequency.